moshekaplan/moshekaplan.github.io/content/posts/2025-03-18 - Implementing Palo Alto Network's Threat Prevention for Enterprise-Level Threat Blocking/index.md

 Some rules had many threats alerts, but based on the source host, it was clear that they were vulnerability scanners.
 Likewise other threat alerts had a source user of a known penetration tester.
 Ideally, we'd filter these out in our initial data collection, either by creating separate firewall rules for our penetration testers and vulnerability scanners, or by filtering them out in our query.

 A tricky part is that if you have a jump box, bastion host, a load balancer, or other system effectively doing Network Address Translation (NAT), it'll be impossible to conclusively state whether the traffic is from a vulnerability scanner or not, because you don't have the original IP.
 In that case, you can try to look for other traffic patterns that might indicative of a vulnerability scanner.
-Some possibilities include that the threat activities follows the same schedule as your vulnerability scanners or that the types of threats detected are not those that would have false positives occur naturally, like Heartbleed and Log4J.
+Some possibilities include that the threat logs follows the same schedule as your vulnerability scanners or that the types of threats detected are not those that would have false positives occur naturally, like Heartbleed and Log4J.

 If you can't conclusively determine that blocking the threats won't be problematic, another possibility is to ask the system owner if they're willing to accept the risk of  potentially blocking legitimate traffic for the sake of better security controls.